 Place the pot so the rim is above the water surface.
 Near the edge of a pond or water feature is perfect.

 Prune the dead stems after they turn brown in winter.
 Provide some winter interest by leaving the stems in place until new stems emerge.

-Water horsetail reeds twice-a-week or more, so the soil stays moist, almost wet.
+Water rough horsetail twice a week or more so the soil stays moist (almost wet).
 Pots sitting in water need less watering.
 Water pond plants only if the potting soil surface looks dry.

-Equisetum Hyemale does not have any serious insect or disease problems.
-The only problem is its very aggressive and spreading nature.
+Equisetum hyemale does not have any serious insect or disease problems.
+The only problem is its very aggressive, spreading nature.

-When the reed is actively growing in spring and summer or every two months, apply a fertilizer made for pond or bog plants.
+Actively growing horsetail benefits from a fertilizer made for pond or bog plants during its abundant spring and summer seasons (or every two months otherwise).
 Follow the recommended applications on the fertilizer bag.